Counselling that meets you where you are - in Jeffreys Bay, or wherever you are in the world

-Anxiety and the way it affects sleep, work, relationships and everyday decisions
+• Anxiety and the way it takes hold of thoughts, sleep, and daily decisions

-Relationship difficulties — with a partner, family members, or in a work context
+• Relationship difficulties – with a partner, family members, or at work

 Counselling is a facilitated process – a structured space in which to understand a challenge more fully, and to find ways to move through it.
 It is not simply a conversation.
 A session requires you to engage honestly with what is difficult, often from angles you might not have considered before.